 In fact, 1 in 3 agents say their biggest challenge is ‘too many calls’.
 Over the same period, 60% of agents say they are managing far more non-voice calls and that meeting rising customer expectations is a top challenge for the contact center (73%).

 Most worryingly, all this is having a serious and detrimental impact on agent wellbeing.
 Stress puts a negative filter on just about every metric from agent satisfaction and engagement to the service those stressed agents provide.
-When 1 in 3 agents say they are considering leaving their jobs within the year and 96% of them are feeling ‘acutely stressed’ at least once a week, you know it is time for action.
+When 1 in 3 agents say they are considering leaving their jobs within the year, you know it is time for action.

 Although agent stress is on the rise, there are thankfully ways to help your team.
 Follow these three important steps towards happier agents – and customers:

 At first glance, fast, omnichannel service appears to be at odds with a knowledgeable, empathetic approach.
 In fact, the real barrier is complexity.
 By accepting it and recognizing that omnichannel speed and in-depth human connections actually share the same barriers within the contact center.

 Both require greater unification of channels for a 360-degree agent view that delivers seamless CX.
 Both are also held back by insufficient or unsuccessful use of automation and Artificial Intelligence (AI).
 This leaves clunky or disconnected systems that don’t collect accurate data about agent and customer behaviors.

 Investing in greater technology enables and encourages frontline staff to deliver fast, seamless interactions.
 Our own research tells us that agents appreciate the impact of self-service, automation, and AI.